 Now you have everything you need to estimate a word count for your manuscript.
 Just take the page count from your “model” book and compare it to the chart below:

 Note that there can be as much as a 5,000 difference in word count, in either direction, depending on the specs of the book.
 Specs include “trim size” (shape of the book) and interior design choices (fonts, margins and design elements, to name a few).

 The production editors I’ve worked with over the years would say you cannot estimate a page count based on a word count.
 All of these other factors simply make too much of a difference.
 And you know what?
 They’re right.

 But sometimes you just need to fill in that “word count” blank.
 Agents want it.
 Editors want it.
 So it’s your job to provide.

-Hopefully the information I’ve given you here will help you do that—without having to consult your local psychic.
-Join the conversation on the Facebook page to let us know how your word count journey is coming along!
+Hopefully, the information I’ve given you here will help you do that—without having to consult your local psychic.
+Leave a comment and let us know how your word count journey is coming along!